StratosMylonas/nuxt-app/README.md

+#Nuxt App w/ wpGraphQL

+Nuxt App fetching data from Wordpress backend with GraphQL

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.